Flaneur96/Arbos/README.md

 ## Usage

-Arbos runs a loop which passes `GOAL.md` to a coding agent.
+Arbos just loops a `GOAL.md` through a coding agent.
-To run Arbos just tell the agent what you want `GOAL.md` to be.
+So just tell the agent what you want `GOAL.md` to be, i.e:

-Example prompt:
 ```
 R = you = an autonomous research agent with capital, data, and compute